NexPlayer/Android-SDK/advanced.md

 #### native int GetRenderMode ()

-Returns the type of renderer in use by the NexPlayer™ engine.
+Returns the type of renderer in use by the NexPlayer engine.

 You must check the render mode using this method and adjust the application behavior appropriately.
 For details see Java Renderer or OpenGL Renderer.